BartlomiejIT/Portfolio-Projects/README.md

 #### My skillset includes a diverse range of tools and technologies like:

-- 🐍 **Python**: statistical analysis, work with large amount of datasets and data prcoessing automation
+- 🐍 **Python**: statistical analysis, work with large amount of datasets and data processing automation

 - 🗄️ **SQL**: querying, optimization, processing and analyze data